paulfioravanti/steno-dictionaries/dictionaries/overrides/README.md

    SREU
 ```

-I think it would also be nice to have a mirroring "have I" outline using a
+This outline reads more to me like "have I", than "I have", and given the
+propensity to use `*`-flagging for two-word briefs where the ordering of the
+words should be reversed, I would like to override `SREU` to be "have I".

+This leaves needing to replicate a brief for "I have", which I would like to
-`*`-flag.
-Plover currently assigns the following outlines to the phrase
+have as `SR*EU`.
+Plover currently uses the following briefs for "have a":
-"have a":

 ```txt
 have a: